Acorns Review: Is It the Right Investment App for You?

 Acorns and Robinhood are very different.
 Acorns is designed as an automatic savings and investment tool, and your funds are invested in ETFs.
 Once you choose your portfolio type and contribute, the app handles the rest.
 Robinhood lets you trade a variety of securities commission-free.
 You’ll need to manually buy and sell, but you’ll have access to ETFs, stocks, options, crypto and American depositary receipts.

 Both robo-advisors are designed for automatic investing.
 Wealthfront is more full featured.
 You can link your bank accounts with Wealthfront to manage them in one place and get investment recommendations based on your finances.

 Wealthfront’s fee structure is different than Acorns’.
-Wealthfront charges 0.25% of your balance, while Acorns charges $1 to $5 per month.
-Wealthfront’s fee may be worth it just for the savings you get from tax-loss harvesting.
+Wealthfront charges 0.25% of your balance, while Acorns charges $3 to $5 per month.
+Wealthfront’s fee may be worth it for the flexibility to choose your own investments and the savings you get from tax-loss harvesting.
 You’ll need to decide on how much you plan on investing to figure out which is cheaper.

 Who Should Use Acorns?

 People interested in getting started with investments should try Acorns out.
 The app takes over all of the hard work of investing by automatically managing and balancing your portfolio as you go.
 It will know how and when to reinvest your dividends or buy/sell ETFs.
 All you need to do is choose a portfolio based on your risk tolerance and contribute money.
 You can even automate the contributions for a passive approach.

 Skip Acorns if you’d like to have a more hands-on approach.
 There are other low-cost investment platforms available that let you buy fractional shares of stocks and crypto with more features for more control.